-Here are all the winners from the MTV VMAs 2022 – rolling list
+Here are all the winners from the MTV VMAs 2022

 BEST METAVERSE PERFORMANCE

-Blackpink The Virtual – PUBG
+Blackpink The Virtual – PUBG – winner

 BTS – Minecraft